ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 	/opt/homebrew/opt/python@3.13/Frameworks/Python.framework/Versions/3.13/Python (compatibility version 3.13.0, current version 3.13.0)
 ```

-Look you can even do a horrifying trick at runtime by executing new Python code
+Look, you can even do a horrifying trick at runtime by executing new Python
-from within the Mellifera itself.
+code from within the Mellifera itself.

 ```mellifera
 println("This is plain ol' Mellifera code.");